Martin-Bohring/Microservices/slides/index.md

 - *XML* is to heavyweight, so let's use *JSON* instead and keep *HTTP*
 - Let's leverage the Internet architecture and use *POST* for writes and *Get* for reads
 - Lets base architecture and communication on hypermedia (*HATEOAS*)
-- Lets not be statefull within our services but let the client transfer the state.
+- Lets not be statefull within our services, but let the client transfer the state.
 - So *REST* as an architecture style was invented.

 ***